stanislavsavolainen/php_restapi1/README.md

 .HTACCESS GUIDE:

-modify "apache2.conf" file : change paraneter AllowOverride from "None" to "All" at "/var/www" :
+modify "apache2.conf" file : change parameter AllowOverride from "None" to "All" at "/var/www" :

 ```$sudo gedit /etc/apache/apache2.conf```

 This allow you set configuration based on your project.
 Our purpose is set php route to remove php dot extension.
 Old extension still works, but you are allowed use both solution

-create file .htaccess to your server directory "var/www/html/progress5" to view this file use "ls -la" command because dot-files are invisible files in linux.
+create file .htaccess to your server directory "var/www/html/progress5" to view this file use "ls -la" command, because dot-files are invisible in linux.

 write route data to .htaccess